Lithophone

 A lithophone is a musical instrument consisting of a rock or pieces of rock which are struck to produce musical notes.
 Notes may be sounded in combination (producing harmony) or in succession (melody).
 It is an idiophone comparable to instruments such as the glockenspiel, vibraphone, xylophone and marimba.

 In the Hornbostel-Sachs classification system, lithophones are designated as '111.22' - directly-struck percussion plaques.

+History

+Research has found evidence of lithophones dating from prehistoric times.

+The first documented description is from Peter Crosthwaite in his memorandum on 11 June 1785.
+He described them as "Music Stones," rediscovering the Lithophone and creating one that stayed at the Keswick Museum and Art Gallery.
+Crosthwaite assembled 6 different stones (later adding 10 more over 6 months), each with their own pitch to complete the major scale.
+The length and thickness of each rock determines its pitch.
+Longer and thicker rocks gave lower note pitches and vice versa.
+Crosthwaite assembled the stones on ropes to allow them to ring out from left (the lowest notes) to right (the highest notes) with 16 stones in total.

 Notable examples

 A rudimentary form of lithophone is the "rock gong", usually a natural rock formation opportunistically adapted to produce musical tones, such as that on Mfangano Island, in Lake Victoria, Kenya.
 The Gaval Dash in Gobustan State Historical and Cultural Reserve outside Baku, Azerbaijan is a natural stone that sounds like tambourine when struck with smaller rocks.
 The Great Stalacpipe Organ of Luray Caverns, Virginia, USA uses 37 stalactites to produce the Western scale.
 Other stalactite lithophones are at Tenkasi in South India, and at Ringing Rocks Park in Pennsylvania.
 An example that is no longer used is at Cave of the Winds, in Colorado Springs.

 The Txalaparta (or Chalaparta), a traditional Basque instrument, can be made of wood or stone, but is traditionally wood.

 More sophisticated lithophones utilize trimmed and individually mounted stones to achieve full-scale instruments: